guettli/IUA/README.md

 But in an established company "take ownership" would mean to take it away from somebody.
 This is like stealing.

+## What is better than having two contact channels?

+> What is better than having two contact channels?

+Answer: To have **one** contact channel.

+Why: Because "don't make me think".
+If you have two contact channels, then you need to think.
+You need to decide which contact channel to choose.

+Keep it simple.

 ## Conclusion